mrmagooey/hpcaas-container-daemon/readme.md

 1. Results directory: Where on the container filesystem the daemon will move the results file when the code has finished.
 This should correspond to a special volume that has been mounted (e.g. host filesytem or network drive).

-1. AWS S3 Presigned URL: The presigned url that the daemon will upload results to when the code is finished.
+1. URL: The url that the daemon will upload results to when the code is finished.

 ### Running Code